 He glanced at the officer as he stepped through the door, and the officer moved to follow him.
-He heard the officer fall in step behind him, come through the doorway after him and close the door with a clack.
+He heard the officer fall in step behind him and come through the doorway after him, close the door with a clack.
 He also felt a change in temperature and air pressure.

 Rhizikh had wanted an update every few hours, so he prepared to give him one in about thirty minutes from now.

-Drinns shakily, heatedly told Treems to look at his wounds, as she leaned over her seat in the groundcar on the side of the road, about fifteen minutes after the attack on them back in Llantan.
+Drinns shakily, heatedly, told Treems to look at Llandil’s wounds, as she leaned over her seat in the groundcar on the side of the road, about fifteen minutes after the attack on them back in Llantan.
 He would’ve died anyway!
 Treems sat in the opposite seat, and wasn’t easily convinced or so easily consoled.
 She sobbed uncontrollably.